A Collective Voice for Home Support Workers and Beneficiary Attendants from Quebec’s Private Sector

 - Conditions for participation:

-- Participants must have worked for at least one year in the private sector in Quebec.
+- Participants must have worked for at least six months in the private sector in Quebec.

 Financial compensation will be provided for participation in the focus group and for childcare costs, if applicable.